 RLT increases muscle mass & delays fatigue

-Over a 12-week strength training programme, researchers found that subjects who underwent red light therapy exhibited less fatigue, had significantly increased muscle mass and outperformed controls across their training sessions.
-Participants who were given RLT prior to training also showed reduced muscle atrophy, decreased levels of inflammatory markers and a more efficient cellular response to stress.
+Over a 12-week strength training program, researchers found that subjects who underwent red light therapy exhibited less fatigue, had significantly increased muscle mass, and outperformed controls across their training sessions.
+Participants who were given RLT prior to training also showed reduced muscle atrophy, decreased levels of inflammatory markers, and a more efficient cellular response to stress.

 Numerous other studies mirror these findings, showing RLT enhanced the benefits of clinically implemented exercise regimes and increases muscle thickness, compared to training plans which lack RLT.